Ostorlab/KB/APK_TASK_HIJACKING/description.md

 task to the malicious application stack.

 Task hijacking can be used to perform phishing, denial of use attack and has been exploited in the past by banking malware trojans.

-New flavors of the attacks (StandHogg 2.0) are extremely hard to detect, as are code based attacks.
+New flavors of the attacks (StandHogg 2.0) are extremely hard to detect, as they are code based attacks.